galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >
 > ![](images/mfTrapnell.png)
 >
->    > ### {% icon comment %} Comments
+>    > ### {% icon question %} Questions
+>    >
+>    > Did you expect to see significant terms?
+>    >
+>    > <details>
+>    > <summary>Click to view answers</summary>
->    > The ~300 genes should be random.
-Nonetheless we still have significant terms…
+>    > The ~300 genes should be random, wo we wouldn't expect to see any enriched term.
+Nonetheless we still have significant terms.
+>    > </details>
->    {: .comment}
+>    {: .question}
 {: .hands_on}

 > ### {% icon comment %} Comments
 >
 > Let's go back a little bit, and reopen the trapnellPopulation file.
-If you go through the file, you'll see genes with 'NA', this means that there are genes in our population that are not differentially expressed.
+If you go through the file, you'll see genes with 'NA' as an adjusted p-value.
+This means that there are genes in our population for which the differential expression test was not even performed (usually genes that were not expressed in any sample).
+These genes are irrelevant for this functional enrichment analysis.
 {: .comment}
 >
-Let's go manipulate the trapnellPopulation.tab file to remove the genes that are not differentially expressed, to see the differences.
+> Let's remove the irrelevant genes from trapnellPopulation.tab, to see the differences in results.
 > ### {% icon hands_on %} Hands-on:
 >
 > 1. **Filter** {% icon tool %}: We need to change the following settings: